Vocabulary

 Part 3

 Attitude(n) — opinion or feeling about something; way of behaving.
-What’s her attitude to open relationship?
+What’s her attitude toward an open relationship?

 Literate (adj) — having knowledge about something.
 Her teacher of English is not very grammar literate.